 Turns out that focussing on the fast-paced whims of customers is a fast way to burn money and burn out.
 Instead, by understanding how humans are wired to make decisions from an evolutionary perspective you can build products and campaigns that will outwit and outlast the latest fads.

-In Lazy, Scared and Confused, Bri will share the three reasons customers won’t do what you want them to do.
+In The Behavioural Science of Influencing Action, Bri will share the three reasons customers won’t do what you want them to do.
 Using the smarts of behavioural science, you’ll learn:

 - Common mistakes we make when trying to influence action